szahn/blog/content/post/using-dnn-cms.md

 ---
 date: 2014-04-17
-tags: [cms,dnn]
+tags: [cms,dnn,windows,powershell]
 title: Using DotNetNuke (DNN) CMS
 ---

-DotNetNuke (https://www.dnnsoftware.com/) is a CMS in which I do a lot of web development in.
+[DotNetNuke](https://www.dnnsoftware.com/) is a CMS in which I do a lot of web development in.
 For anyone that wants to get into DNN module development, below is an simple action plan to help get their feet wet.

-Review UX Design Guidelines (http://uxguide.dotnetnuke.com/CSSFoundation.aspx).
+Review UX Design [Guidelines](http://uxguide.dotnetnuke.com/CSSFoundation.aspx).
 Remember that each version of DNN varies in its standards and guidelines.
 Since comprehensive documentation is hard to find for each version, do your best to support at least one major version.
 Version 6 is the best version to build your module against.

-Read up on module development basics (http://www.chrishammond.com/blog/itemid/2616/using-the-new-module-development-templates-for-dot.aspx).
+Read up on module [development basics](http://www.chrishammond.com/blog/itemid/2616/using-the-new-module-development-templates-for-dot.aspx).

 Download the tutorial on Module Programming 101 from DotNetNuclear.com.
 You can review the video tutorials as well.

 Know who you are developing your modules for.
 Most tutorials and examples on the web are not enterprise friendly.
 You have to adopt a whole new development philosophy to do real business heavy enterprise module development in DNN.
-Mitchel Sellers blogs about Enterprise DNN Development (https://mitchelsellers.com/).
+Mitchel Sellers blogs about [Enterprise DNN Development](https://mitchelsellers.com/).

-Check out XMod (https://www.dnndev.com/) is a powerful DNN form builder.
+Check out [XMod](https://www.dnndev.com/) is a powerful DNN form builder.

 ## Using DotNetNuke (DNN) on a Load Balanced Web Farm

 DNN has been known to have cache issues, especially when used on a load balancer.
 Since the DNN community edition suffers from a lack of web farm support, caching always behaves unusual whenever a deployment is made.
 To avoid having to pay royalties and support fees to DotNetNuke for the enterprise edition, some companies opt for a work around the common cache problem.
 A quick and dirty way to solve this problem is to clear the cache and recycle the app pool.